ncatlab/nlab-content/pages/3/3/7/1/1733/content.md

 ## Idea

 Algebraic topology is generally the study of [[functor]]s from [[nice categories of spaces]] to [[algebraic category|algebraic categories]].
-This is in hindsight, in fact, [[category theory]] originally developed out of algebraic topology, where it was used first simply to describe what was going on and then to axiomatise [[Eilenberg-Steenrod cohomology]] theories.
+This can be considered, from the nPOV, as closely related to higher [[category theory]].
+Category theory  originally developed out of algebraic topology, where it was used first simply to describe what was going on and then to axiomatise [[Eilenberg-Steenrod cohomology]] theories.
+There has been considerable convergence of the two subjects, not only in methodology, but in aims and motivations.

 ## Related entries